To give you the best homeschool conference experience possible on March 31-April 1, we’ve collected these helpful tips:

 Most of our attendees struggle with the question of which workshop session to attend, because they’re all so good!

 Well, we’re excited to offer a solution this year.
-For 2019, Rhino Technologies is pleased to announce a special pre-conference discount if you purchase all session recordings ahead of time.
-You can save nearly $25 off conference prices by paying just $60 for MP3 files of all recorded sessions!
+For 2023, we have a special pre-conference discount if you purchase all session recordings ahead of time.

 3. See whether you can carpool with friends.

-Parking space is limited at the KCI Expo Center, and every year we fill up the parking lot to the brim!
+Parking space is limited, and every year we fill up the parking lot to the brim!
 Check out our Facebook event for the conference to see whether you can join any of your friends in driving there.

 4. Make childcare arrangements ahead of time.